hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 state.

-By using Terraform to change infrastructure, you can version control not only your configurations but also your state, so you can see how the infrastructure evolves over time.
+By using Terraform to change infrastructure, you can version control not only your configurations but also your state, so you can track how your infrastructure evolves over time.

-### Adding Resources
+### Add a Compute Instance

 You can add new resources by adding them to your Terraform configuration and running `terraform apply` to provision them.